amplabs-ai/amplabs/docs/index.rst

 We want to close the gaps on solved problems so that teams can focus on building better batteries.

+Try out the live hosted version of AmpLabs by visiting https://app.amplabs.ai

+If you are interested in deploying AmpLabs in your own lab, you can do so with the `Ampcloud Service <https://github.com/amplabs-ai/ampcloud-service>`__

+If you are interested in reviewing and giving feedback on the schema that AmpLabs natively runs, you can do so at `AmpLabs Battery Datafile (BDF) <https://docs.google.com/spreadsheets/d/16ytomQt4IYfFJ4HTBgOLZDwq2f2VZ_jsse9PSsr6m5Q/edit#gid=2117447761>`__

 Problem Statement
 ================